Contact

 Responses are issued via email to the address provided in the submission.
 No telephone callback service is available through this channel.

-Listing submissions are reviewed against 2 baseline credentialing checks before a record is published: verification that the claimed license number is active in the issuing state's public contractor database, and confirmation that the stated specialty classification aligns with the license scope as recorded by that state authority.
+Provider submissions are reviewed against 2 baseline credentialing checks before a record is published: verification that the claimed license number is active in the issuing state's public contractor database, and confirmation that the stated specialty classification aligns with the license scope as recorded by that state authority.
 States including California (Contractors State License Board), Florida (Department of Business and Professional Regulation), and Texas (Texas Department of Licensing and Regulation) maintain publicly searchable databases used in this verification step.

 Additional contact options